IrisShaders/glsl-transformer/README.md

 1. delete that declaration
 2. replace all references to that attribute / input with a function call to iris_getModelSpaceVertexPosition()
 3. Add the function iris_getModelSpaceVertexPosition() with a specified payload
-4. Add a different vertex attribute declaration called iris_Position
+4. Add a different vertex attribute declaration called iris_Position, Assuming:
-   Assuming:
 5. there are no functions already called iris_getModelSpaceVertexPosition and there are no vertex attributes with the name iris_Position - if any are found, flag an error